-Where a profile (p.127) is attached to the monitor you are using, you can display an image in more faithful colors by setting the profile.
+Where a profile (p.143) is attached to the monitor you are using, you can display an image in more faithful colors by setting the profile.

-- If you select [Use the OS settings], the color profile set in Windows will also be applied in DPP.
-If you are using multiple monitors, only the profile of the primary - If you are using multiple monitors, only the profile of the primary monitor is applied to DPP. - Select the [Monitor profile], click the [Browse] button and in the dialog box that appears, select a profile for your monitor.
+If you select [Use the OS settings], the color profile set in Windows will also be applied in DPP.

+If you are using multiple monitors, only the profile of the primary monitor is applied to DPP.

+Select the [Monitor profile], click the [Browse] button and in the dialog box that appears, select a profile for your monitor.